asutherland91/tictactoe/README.md

 # Super Tic Tac Toe

 ## Abstract:
 Tic-tac-toe is a common two player game played On a 3 x 3 grid, traditionally using X and O's as the markers.
 It is most often played during childhood.
 Super tic-tac-toe is my application, a Super Mario themed tic-tac-toe game.
 In Super tic-tac-toe you first enter your name and then you are can choose from four different characters each for player one and player two.
 After you click the “Lets A Go” button the game begins, allowing in alternating turns, with the banner above the game board telling you whose turn it is, to place the icon each player selected.
 On a win the winner's score will tick up by one, and on both a win and a draw the game will reset so you can play again.
+This game also utilizes local storage to save each player's score by their name.
 <br>
 <br>
 ## Installation Instructions: